Empowering Rwanda's youth through language learning

 Learn more about the prestigious Learning Technologies’ 2023 Gold Award for best project in the public and non-profit sector.

 An initiative focused on teaching young Rwandans English and other critical skills is improving work opportunities while giving a needed boost to the country’s tourism and hospitality industry.
-"Create the Future" is an award-winning collaboration between the Rwanda Development Board, EF Education First, and the Mastercard Foundation.
+"Hanga Ahazaza" is an award-winning collaboration between EF, the Rwanda Development Board, and the Mastercard Foundation.

 Create the Future Program